Can Machines Philosophize?: Machines: Like or unlike humans?

-The exploration of the analogies and differences between humans and machines has experienced a new renaissance following the rapid development of Artificial Intelligence (AI) technologies \cite{Mitchell:2024}, particularly ubiquitous large-language generative models \cite{Naveed:2024}, along with their impressive contribution to science \cite{Krenn:2022, Birhane2023} and society \cite{Weidinger:2022}.
-To ascertain the ability of AI models to imitate humans, several investigations have implemented Turing-like tests that diverge from the original proposal.
-Instead of resorting to iterative, language-based interactions with a machine, such tests evaluate the performance of AI models by directly comparing their outputs against the ground truth generated by their human counterparts, without involving the mediation of a human judge.
+The exploration of the analogies and differences between humans and machines has recently experienced a new renaissance following the rapid progress of generative Artificial Intelligence (AI) systems \cite{Mitchell:2024} such as large language models \cite{Naveed:2024}---a class of neural networks trained on vast amounts of text data to understand, analyze, and generate natural language---along with their impressive contribution to science \cite{Krenn:2022, Birhane2023} and society \cite{Weidinger:2022}.
+Large language models appear to instantiate what Descartes in the \emph{Discourse} deemed ``not conceivable,'' namely, the realization of ``a machine'' that ``should produce different arrangements of words so as to give an appropriately meaningful answer to whatever is said in its presence, as the dullest of men can do.''
+To ascertain the ability of AI systems to imitate humans, several investigations have implemented Turing-like tests that diverge from the original proposal.
+Instead of resorting to iterative, language-based interactions with a machine, such tests evaluate the performance of AI models by directly comparing their outputs against the ground truth\footnote{Here, ‘ground truth’ is used in the statistical sense—not the philosophical one—referring to the ideal expected result against which the performance of a machine is evaluated.} generated by their human counterparts, without involving the mediation of a human judge.
 These Turing-like tests have so far been mainly restricted to tasks that do not pose any considerable challenge to humans and that deliver an outcome that can be classified as either correct or incorrect, such as visual question answering \cite{Ming:2023}, image captioning \cite{Kasai:2022} and recognition \cite{Dodge:2017}.
-However, the capability of current AI models to emulate humans in activities that involve thinking in complexity --- with philosophizing being a prime example --- has hitherto remained largely unexplored.
-Addressing this issue is particularly timely, in that the artificial intelligence encoded in large-language generative models, as quantified by the number of computational parameters, has approached the biological intelligence encoded in \emph{homo sapiens}, as quantified by the number of synapses in the brain \cite{Schwartz:2022}.
-Philosophizing is generally regarded as a uniquely human pursuit, embedded in a collective and multifaceted endeavor, demanding internal consistency rather than right-or-wrong classifications, and often shaped by factors that are typically inaccessible to machines.
-This latter aspect is corroborated by recent empirical studies indicating that philosophical judgments are influenced by, e.g., birth cohort \cite{Hannikainen:2018}, gender \cite{Buckwalter:2013}, alcohol consumption \cite{Duke:2015}, wording and ordering effects \cite{Petrinovich:1996}, as well as personality traits \cite{Bartels:2011}, as hypothesized by William James the beginning of the twentieth century \cite{James:2000}.
+However, the capability of current AI models to emulate humans in activities that involve thinking in complexity has hitherto remained largely unexplored.
+Addressing this issue is particularly timely, in that the artificial intelligence encoded in large language generative models, as quantified by the number of computational parameters, has approached the biological intelligence encoded in \emph{homo sapiens}, as quantified by the number of synapses in the brain \cite{Schwartz:2022}.